Why are breastmilk and formula not the same?

 - Stress levels

 - And who knows what else?
-We are just beginning to plumb the secrets about the difference your microbiome makes
+We are just starting to plumb the secrets about the difference your microbiome makes

 - “We are only beginning to appreciate the potential health benefits that could be accrued from this venture across diagnostic, preventative and treatment realms.
 We look forward with great anticipation to this transformed appreciation of how our microbial wealth during early life primes for health in adulthood.”